NatashaRy/battleships/README.md

             * 10. Input with incorrect format - Number + letter, error message appears.
             Error message appearing: *Invalid orientation.
 Choose 'H' or 'V'.
 Enter orientation (H for horizontal, V for vertical):*
     * **Result:** Works as expected.

 * **Row and column for guess**
-    * **Description:** When user makes a guess the format is limited to column + row ('A1'), before we started testing we realized that the format was the opposite of the the ship placement ('1A'), more described under [Bugs](#bugs) no.1.
+    * **Description:** When user makes a guess the format is limited to column + row ('A1'), before we started testing we realized that the format was the opposite of the the ship placement ('1A'), more described under [Bugs](#bugs).
 This to make the inputs less confusing for the user.
     * **Test:**
         * 1. Input with correct format - A1, works as expected.
         * 2. Input with incorrect format - Only letters, error message appears.